stdrickforce/cat/lib/go/README.md

 defer t.Complete()
 ```

-We stongly recommend using `defer` keyword to make sure the transaction be completed, or it may cause problems.
+We strongly recommend using `defer` keyword to make sure the transaction be completed, or it may cause problems.

 #### Transaction apis